 The allocation of the premises to individual team members is determined by its location in the borough.
-The Borough is split into five areas, four being made up of geographic blocks containing approximately equal numbers of businesses with Gatwick Airport forming the fifth in its entirety.
-This set up was created in 2006 to increase effectiveness and ensure equity of work amongst officers
+The borough is split into six areas, four being made up of geographic blocks containing approximately equal numbers of businesses with North and South Terminals of Gatwick Airport forming the fifth and sixth respectively.